 The Lord’s Resistance Army is an armed rebel group led by Joseph Kony.
 Organized in about 1987, it initially fought the Ugandan government in northern Uganda, with incursions into South Sudan.

 Ugandan military operations forced the group out of Uganda in 2005 and 2006.
-After that, the LRA gradually became a regional threat, operating in the remote border areas between southern Sudan, the Democratic Republic of Congo, and the Central African Republic.
+After that, the LRA gradually became a regional threat, operating in the remote border areas between then-southern Sudan, the Democratic Republic of Congo, and the Central African Republic.
 Human Rights Watch documented the killings of more than 2,600 civilians and abductions of over 4,000 others by the LRA in northeastern Congo, Central African Republic, and South Sudan between 2008 and 2012.
 More than 400,000 people were displaced from their homes in this region because of LRA attacks.

 Throughout its history, the LRA has been responsible for numerous atrocities, including massacres, summary executions, torture, rape, pillage, and forced labor.
 The LRA’s brutality against children has been particularly horrific.
 The group has replenished its ranks by abducting children, forcibly training and using children in combat operations, using girls as sex slaves, and compelling compliance through threats, violence, and mind control.

 While the group has become weaker in recent years, LRA fighters continue to conduct smaller-scale attacks in northeastern Congo and the Central African Republic.

 Ongwen is from northern Uganda.
 His family indicates that he was born in 1980, and that the Lord’s Resistance Army abducted him on his way to school in 1990, at about age 10.
 Senior LRA leaders gave him military training and he eventually became known as one of the LRA’s more ruthless commanders.